jmfieldman/TheseusAndTheMinotaur/design/08-engine-architecture.md

 top of the stack receives input and renders on top.

 The **Overworld** and **Puzzle** states share the same scene geometry -- the overworld contains all puzzle dioramas as LOD meshes.
+Both states use **pre-rendered backdrop textures** for their static geometry (see §3.3.6).
-The **ZoomTransition** state manages the camera interpolation and LOD↔full-detail mesh crossfade between them.
+The **ZoomTransition** state manages the camera interpolation, LOD↔full-detail mesh crossfade, and backdrop bypass/re-render between them.
 See §3.3.5 for the zoom camera system.

 ### 3.3 Renderer